neos/neos-development-collection/Neos.Fusion.Afx/README.md

 }
 ```

-### Fusion-Object-Tags
+### Fusion-Object-Tags (namespaced Tags)

-The fusion object tags are interpreted as component-names and all attributes are passed as top-level fusion-properties.
+All namespaced-tags are interpreted as prototype-names and all attributes are passed as top-level fusion-properties.

 The following html:
 ```